RubixML/ML/docs/model-selection.md

 ```

 ## Grid Search
-In contrast to *manual* search shown in the example above, when the values of the possible hyper-parameters are generated such that they are spaced out evenly, we call that *grid search*.
+When the possible values of the hyper-parameters are selected such that they are spaced out evenly, we call that *grid search*.
 You can use the static `grid()` method on the [Params](other/helpers/params.md) helper to generate an array of evenly-spaced values automatically.
-Instead of choosing the values of *k* manually, for this example we'll generate a grid of 5 values equally spaced between 1 and 10.
+Instead of choosing the values of *k* manually, for this example we'll generate a grid of 4 values equally spaced between 1 and 10.

 **Example**